La forza del destino: Act 3

 Having recovered, Alvaro is confronted by Carlo.
-They begin to duel, but are pulled away from each other by the soldiers.
+They begin to duel, but are separated by a passing patrol.
 As they restrain Carlo, the anguished Don Alvaro vows to enter a monastery.

 The soldiers gather.
 Trabucco, the peddler, tries to sell them his wares; Fra Melitone chastises them for their godless ways; and Preziosilla leads them in a chorus in praise of the military life (Rataplan, rataplan, della gloria – "Rum-tum-tum on the drum is the music that makes a soldier's martial spirit rise").